helloapro/php-cr4/README.md

     * input: delete all
     * output: ""

+* Find a Store by its id.
+    * input: "1"
+    * output: "Solestruck"

+* Add and get brands associated with a store.
+    * input: "1" (Solestruck's id)
+    * output: "KEEN"

 * Get a name of a shoe brand and confirm its id is set as a numeric parameter when assigned an integer.
     * input: "Keen", "1"
     * output: "Keen", value equals an integer